You can listen to this story here.

 Mississippi State wound up losing the game, 24-20.
 They almost lost a tradition in the process.

-As he promised in his post-game press conference, Shug wrote SEC Commissioner Boyd McWhorter, who was actually at the game, requesting that cowbells be banned from SEC football games.
+As he promised in his post-game press conference, Shug wrote SEC Commissioner Boyd McWhorter, who was actually at the game, requesting that cowbells be banned from SEC stadiums.
 Several months later, they were.